Hard-luck Maryland town gets a $731.1 million Powerball win

 It had been more than four months since anyone won the Powerball, allowing the game's jackpot to grow so large.
 An even larger Mega Millions jackpot will be up for grabs Friday night.

-Just who will collect the Powerball prize may never be known: Maryland is one of the states that allows winners to remain anonymous.
+Just who will collect the Powerball prize may never be known: Maryland is one of the states that allow winners to remain anonymous.

 But keeping quiet about such a huge windfall could prove difficult if the ticket was bought by a local.
 Lonaconing (pronounced LOH-nah-koh-ning) is a town of about 300 families that's well off the beaten track, with a poverty rate of more than 22 percent, well above the national average.